-Are you looking for a way to make more connections and form new relationships for 2016?
+Are you looking for a way to make more connections from cold calls?
 Whether you’re looking to increase sales or you’re new to the industry and looking to start a good foundation of connections for your business, LinkedIn networking is a great complement to traditional marketing plans.
 Adding this to your current marketing efforts can help increase your reach and productivity.

 “Work smarter, not harder.”

 I’ve worked with many professionals over the years and have always tried to find ways to reach a wider group of people and double our marketing efforts, without being an overwhelming nuisance.
-Cold calling tends to be the go-to for most industries to try and get a “foot in the door” so to speak, but it’s a dreaded task among most professionals, and even more so by the person on the receiving end.
+Making a cold call tends to be the go-to for most industries to try and get a “foot in the door” so to speak, but it’s a dreaded task among most professionals, and even more so by the person on the receiving end.
 What if you could soften that call with a less intrusive plan that could help open the door for you?

 LinkedIn has been a great tool for many professionals, regardless of your business.
 There are currently 400 million registered users on LinkedIn.
 Imagine tapping into that and using it to enhance your current marketing efforts.
-Even if you’re limited to a certain area or territory, using LinkedIn opens up another avenue for you to show what you know, and let people see who you are.
-I think of LinkedIn as the Facebook for business.
-You can pick who you’d like to connect with and in turn, others can choose if they want to connect with you.
+Even if you’re limited to a certain area or territory, using LinkedIn opens up another avenue for you to show what you know and let people see who you are.
+I think of LinkedIn as Facebook for business.
+You can pick who you’d like to connect with; in turn, others can choose if they want to connect with you.
 What’s nice is if someone is accepting your invitation or you’re accepting theirs, it’s because you CHOOSE to.
 Once you make or accept connections, now it’s time to show your stuff in a cold call (that’s not so cold!)

-It helps to create a plan for LinkedIn much like you would any other marketing campaign.
+It helps to create a plan for LinkedIn, much like you would any other marketing campaign.
 If you start without a plan, it will most likely turn into an unproductive and time-consuming task.
 Find a process that works for you and develop a plan that helps you reach your goals.
-A good starting point would be:
+A few cold call, LinkedIn starting points would be:

 - Create a strong profile, and make sure it is complete.
 If you have your own company, create a company page as well.
 It’s an extra plug on LinkedIn and is Google-friendly to help with your SEO.